8 tips to survive your first firefighter shift

 The leap from cadet to on-shift firefighter can be daunting; here's how to manage those first impressions you leave and build bonds with the crew

-While they did well in academy and feel confident in their abilities, shift work seems an entirely different animal when it comes to honestly getting along with fellow firefighters, making time for real effort and knowing when to relax, if ever.
+While they did well in the academy and feel confident in their abilities, many recruits find that shift work is an entirely different animal, particularly when it comes to getting along with fellow firefighters, making time for real effort and knowing when to relax, if ever.

 1. Be motivated